Donald Robertson (writer)

 Donald Robertson (22 August 1930 – 5 September 1995) was a Scottish engineer turned scriptwriter who penned four episodes of Thunderbirds: "Edge of Impact", "Desperate Intruder", "Danger at Ocean Deep" and "Path of Destruction".
 Usually his stories revolved around machines and vehicles in peril.

 Robertson wrote his scripts in a caravan parked at the end of his garden in Birmingham, finding it peaceful and quiet.
 His other TV work seemingly included Dr. Finlay's Casebook and Crossroads.

+From the 1960s until his death, Robertson owned and managed Quill Productions.
+Originally a scriptwriting company, it went on to produce in-house training videos and corporate videos for big-name giants such as JCB, British Gas and Jaguar.